PFAS – Research Center

 The PFAS Center conducts research on how to prevent, contain, and remediate widespread PFAS pollution.
 PFAS is problematic because the more than 10,000 chemical substances do not degrade in nature, and many of them can accumulate in humans and animals with subsequent harmful effects.
 The center, funded by the Ministry of Environment and Gender Equality, focuses on impacts on the environment, health, food, and feed.

-The PFAS Center is a collaboration between the University of Copenhagen (KU), University of Southern Denmark (SDU), Aarhus University (AU), and the Technical University of Denmark (DTU), where it is located.
+The PFAS Center is a collaboration between the University of Copenhagen (UCPH), University of Southern Denmark (SDU), Aarhus University (AU), and the Technical University of Denmark (DTU), where it is located.